 Faculty Development Workshop: Integrating Experiential Learning into Undergraduate Global and Public Health Programs & Courses

-The Workshop is a collaboration of the Interamerican Center for Global Health, American Association of Colleges and Universities, Consortium of Universities for Global Health, Allegheny College, UCSF, Working Group on Global Activities of Students at Pre-Health Levels, Child Family Health International, and others.
-As such, the Workshop draws on leaders in Global Health Education, International Education, Higher Education, Community Engagement, and Experiential Learning.
+The Workshop is a collaboration of the Interamerican Center for Global Health (CISG), American Association of Colleges and Universities (AAC&U), Consortium of Universities for Global Health (CUGH), Association of Schools and Programs of Public Health (ASPPH), Allegheny College, Working Group on Global Activities of Students at Pre-Health Levels (GASP), Child Family Health International (CFHI), and others.
+As such the Workshop draws on leaders in Global Health Education, International Education, Higher Education, Community Engagement, and Experiential Learning.

 - Who?: This Workshop is appropriate for faculty and administrative teams who have interest in integrating experiential learning (including service-learning, volunteering, study abroad, internships, and transformative learning) into Global Health and Public Health courses and programs.

 - What?: A workshop including best practices, case studies, demonstrations, curriculum tools, checklists, peer sharing, and critical discussion.
 Workshop fee: $250.
 A 20% discount ($50 reduction) can be applied towards each member registering from an institutional team of 3 or more.
 To request the discount, please use the coupon code FacDevWorkshopGroup2021.

 - When?: The Workshop takes place virtually during EST/CST/MST/PST office hours on Fridays in February, with some optional settings at times optimal for international partners in Asia.
 Sessions will be recorded.